cjzufelt/cppAES/README.txt

+This program was made possible by Crypto++ libraries.
+These can be found here: https://www.cryptopp.com/

 This program does the following for encryption:
 1. Collects all file names in the target directory
 2. For all files: